-Companies cut budgets to minimize the costs knowing that 100% of operating profit might be affected by this crisis.
+Companies cut budgets to minimize costs knowing that 100% of operating profit might be impacted by this crisis.
 Heavy retention efforts on the CS teams to prevent customers from churning.

-SMB is coming in with less volume and capital that leads to a reduction/cancellation of some subscriptions up to July 2020.
+SMB is coming in with less volume and capital which leads to a reduction/cancellation of some subscriptions up to July 2020.

-As a precaution, due to the economic uncertainty caused by the COVID-19 pandemic, a few SMBs have less volume and capital therefore resulting in reduction/cancelation of some subscription up to July 2020.
+As a precaution, due to the economic uncertainty caused by the COVID-19 pandemic, a few SMBs have less volume and capital, therefore resulting in the reduction/cancellation of some subscriptions up to July 2020.

 The COVID-19 pandemic definitely had a huge impact on all of us.
-It affects many aspects of our culture and our actions in the workplace.
-We have grown and manage to adapt to the situations and overcome the challenges we have encounter along the way.
-At CSM Practice we invite you to view the results of the survey and to take advantage of these valuable data that can be used by your team in a useful and actionable way.
+It impacts many aspects of our culture and our actions in the workplace.
+We have grown and managed to adapt to the situations and overcome the challenges we have encountered along the way.
+At CSM Practice, we invite you to view the results of the survey and to take advantage of this valuable data that can be used by your team in a useful and actionable way.

 CSM practice encourages you to view the survey results and take advantage of this valuable data, which you can leverage in a useful and actionable way for your team: